FSU-COP4610-F23/project-1-group-20/README.md

 a singular pipe can run successfully, but once ran again it will buffer.
 Two pipes causes the program to buffer. & works correctly, however, if used with a command, such as ls, it will buffer but if you type the program will continue with the command you type in.
+For background processes, only outputs when a process is done if another & is inputted and will sometimes not bring up prompt afterwards, but a command can still be inputted.